cerebro-data/external-docs/docs/SupportedSQL.md

 # Supported SQL

-CDAS allows datasets to be defined using SQL.
-This is typically done by creating base datasets and then defining views on top of them.
-CDAS is not a full massively parallel processing (MPP) analytics engine and only a subset of SQL is allowed.
-This document describes the subset that is supported.
+CDAS enables the use of SQL for defining datasets.
+This is done by creating base datasets and then defining views.
+CDAS is not a full massively parallel processing (MPP) analytics engine.
+Only a subset of SQL is allowed.
+This document describes the supported SQL subset.

 CDAS in general supports the identical data model as Apache Hive and is generally compatible with HiveQL.